 Value-oriented investment strategies risk.
 Value stocks are those that are believed to be undervalued in comparison to their peers due to adverse business developments or other factors.
 Value investing is subject to the risk that the market will not recognize a security's inherent value for a long time or at all, or that a stock judged to be undervalued may actually be appropriately priced or overvalued.
 In addition, during some periods (which may be extensive) value stocks generally may be out of favor in the markets.
-Therefore, the Fund is most suitable for long-term investors who are willing to hold their shares for extended periods of time through market fluctuations and the accompanying changes in share prices.

 Management and strategy risk.
 The value of your investment depends on the judgment of the Advisor about the quality, relative yield, value or market trends affecting a particular security, industry, sector or region, which may prove to be incorrect.
-Investment strategies employed by the Advisor in selecting investments for the Fund may not result in an increase in the value of your investment or in overall performance equal to other investments.